|

 3) SAVY |

-10 Sep 1917 First Operational in France |
+10 Sep 1917 First Operational AFC Squadron in France |

-The first AFC Squadron to arrive in France.
-Three flights: A, B, C. Each had six RE8 aircraft crewed by pilot and observer-gunner. | |
+Three flights: A, B and C. Each had six RE8 aircraft crewed by pilot and observer-gunner. | |

-SAVY - ARRAS area - The Squadron provided army co-op support during this settling-in period ...
+SAVY - ARRAS area - The Squadron operated in this relatively quiet sector during their settling-in period ...
 The black pointer-tip shows where 3 Squadron's first airfield at SAVY was in relation to England (top left).
 Eighteen RE8s took 15 days to get to Savy from Lincoln in England; one RE8 went down on the way killing its two man crew.
 The red square represents the area that the Squadron reached 12 months later ... but after moving north to the Ypres area and later south . |

 |||

-| 4) BAILLEUL 12 Nov 1917 - 22 Mar 1918 |
+4) BAILLEUL 12 Nov 1917 - 22 Mar 1918 |

 17 Dec 1917 The "Ghost RE8" incident |

 Lt.
-Sandy (pilot) and Sgt Hughes (observer) killed by a single bullet during flying combat.
-Their RE8 flew until it ran out of fuel then glide-landed 50 miles away with little damage. | |
+Sandy (pilot) and Sgt Hughes (observer) were both killed by a single bullet during aerial combat.
+Their RE8 flew until it ran out of fuel then glide-landed 50 miles away in snowy fields, with little damage. |

 The ARMENTIERES - YPRES Offensive (which followed the 3rd Battle of Ypres) ...
 From Savy, 3 Squadron moved north-east to the war-ravaged BAILLEUL and later (from 22 March 1918) to nearby ABEELE, only 8-10 miles from YPRES and 5-6 miles from ARMENTIERES ... both only a few miles from a very active front line.
 The Squadron's duty was to locate enemy artillery batteries and then to range-spot for army artillery; also to drop 25lb Cooper bombs on enemy front line strong points and to photograph enemy defences and trenches.
 During this time, BAILLEUL was shelled and bombed, several RE8s and their crews were lost but 8 or so enemy aircraft were destroyed. |